orkes-io/docs/docs/guides/error-handling.md

 Task rate limits are mechanisms by which the rate of task execution is limited within a workflow.
 In certain situations, there may be a requirement to limit the task execution to prevent overloading.
 A rate limit for the task can be set with the following two parameters:

-* **rateLimitFrequencyInSeconds**: Sets the frequency window, which specifies the rate limit duration in seconds.
+* **rateLimitFrequencyInSeconds**: Sets the frequency window, which specifies the rate limit duration in seconds
-* **rateLimitPerFrequency**: Specifies the volume of requests that can be completed over the timeframe.
+* **rateLimitPerFrequency**: Specifies the volume of requests that can be completed over the timeframe

 For example, the below configuration will only allow the task to be run 100 times in a minute.